803.298.9175

 Medical Certificates

-• Certificate must be the original, not a photocopy and not a digital copy.
-I have had an applicant show up with just the digital scan of their medical in 'Qualifications' section of their ForeFlight Logbook.
+• Certificate must be the original, not a photocopy and not a digital image.
+I have had an applicant show up with just the digital image of their medical in the'Qualifications' section of their ForeFlight Logbook.
 That is not authorized.

-• FULL NAME.
+• FULL LEGAL NAME.
 Period.
-Your name on your medical must be the full legal name that is on your government-issued photo ID!
+Your name on your medical must be the full legal name that is on your government-issued photo ID (and pilot certificate)!

 • Name(s) in the correct order.
-Your medical is printed FIRST NAME, MIDDLE NAME, LAST NAME.
-If you have an interested set of names that can be interchanged, please ensure FIRST comes first and LAST is last. ie - My medical reads: "JEANETTE Renee HIBPSHMAN"
+Your medical is printed FIRST NAME, MIDDLE NAME(S), LAST NAME.
+If you have an interesting set of names that can be interchanged, please ensure FIRST comes first and LAST is last. ie - My medical reads: "JEANETTE Renee HIBPSHMAN"

 • Your date of birth (DOB) must be correct.
-Yes...I have had an applicant show up for a practical with the incorrect date of birth on their medical.
-Remember, your AME will ask you to review your printed medical at your appointment BEFORE you sign it.
-Signing it means you accepted what was printed on the medical.
+Yes...I have had an applicant show up for a practical with the incorrect birth year on their medical.
+Remember, your AME will ask you to review the printed medical at your appointment BEFORE you sign it.
+Signing it means YOU reviewed and accepted what was printed on the medical.

 • If you cut your medical certificate along the line that says "FOLD", your certificate is now invalid and must be reissued by the FAA Aerospace Medical Certification Division in OKC (email).
 They do not fax temporaries anymore.
 An emailed replacement takes at least a day or two to be processed.